ThomasCluzel/python-image-segmentation/README.md

 ## Ideas

-* Get the list of every colors used in the image and perform a K-mean
+* Get the list of every colors used in the image and perform an ascending clustering and keep a defined number of colors